History of Algeciras: Independence of San Roque

 In June 1779 Spain declared war on Great Britain and initiated the ultimately unsuccessful Great Siege of Gibraltar.
-During the siege, Algeciras was the base of operations of the Spanish squadron captained by Antonio Barceló.
-The protection of Spanish warships was provided by the towers of Santiago, San Antonio and Isla Verde, which were part of a strong defense system built in the thirties by the engineer Jorge Próspero de Verboom.
+During the siege, Algeciras was the base of operations of the Spanish squadron under Antonio Barceló.
+The protection of Spanish warships was provided by the towers of Santiago, San Antonio and Isla Verde, which were part of a strong defense system built in the 1730s by Verboom.

-In 1801 a French squadron bound for Cádiz had to take refuge in Algeciras to avoid being intercepted by British ships.
-A British squadron decided to attack the sheltering French squadron, which nearby Spanish forts assisted in repelling.
+In 1801 a French squadron bound for Cádiz had to take refuge in Algeciras to avoid being intercepted by the Royal Navy.
+A British squadron under James Saumarez attacked the sheltering French squadron, which nearby Spanish forts assisted in repelling.
 During the battle, which became known as the First Battle of Algeciras, the ship of the line was captured and the British withdrew.
-However, the British defeated a Franco-Spanish squadron shortly afterwards in the Second Battle of Algeciras, bringing the Algeciras campaign to an end.
-France built a ship called Algeciras (its original French name was Algésiras), which took part in the battle of Trafalgar in memory of that battle.
+However, Saumarez's squadron defeated a Franco-Spanish squadron shortly afterwards in the Second Battle of Algeciras, bringing the Algeciras campaign to an end.
+France built a ship called Algeciras (its original French name was Algésiras), which took part in the Battle of Trafalgar, in memory of the first battle.

 General Castaños, Francisco Javier Castaños Aragorri Urioste y Olavide, born in Madrid on April 22, 1758 and died in the same city on September 24, 1852, victor in the battle of Bailen in 1808.
 Of this bust, located in the Paseo Cristina, it is said that it was made with the bronze of the French cannons captured in that battle.

 In 1802 Francisco Javier Castaños was appointed Lieutenant General of the Command of the Campo de Gibraltar and moved it to Algeciras because he considered it a more favorable place to conduct military operations.
 General Castaños carried out numerous works in the city through the Corps of Engineers, among them the remodeling of the Plaza Alta (1807) in which he placed a huge obelisk that was to be topped with a bust of Manuel Godoy and which was demolished in 1926 and the paving of numerous streets.